 My First Dog

 Duke would look at us imploringly, growl at the kitten and occasionally bark when its sharp nails dug too deeply.
-But he never snapped at Tom, nor chased him away, and over time Duke came to accept Tom’s attention.
+But he never snapped at Tom nor chased him away, and over time Duke came to accept the cat’s attention.

 Duke and Tom became an odd couple and kept each the company.

 I grew up and left home, as did my brother.
 Duke and Tom lived on together with my parents until Duke reached the grand old age of 16.

-Duke was a good dog and the photo of him with Tom brings back fond memories.
+Duke was a good dog, and the photo of him with Tom brings back fond memories.

 © 2008 Robert Fairhead

 Welcome to the blog posts and selected writing of a middle-aged dad and dog owner.
-Among other things, Robert is an editor and writer at Tall And True, an online showcase and forum for writers, readers and publishers.
-In 2020, he published his first collection of short stories, Both Sides of the Story (available from Amazon).
+Robert Fairhead is writer and editor at Tall And True, an online showcase and forum for writers, readers and publishers.
+His book reviews and other writing have appeared in various print and online media.
+And he has published two collections of short stories, Both Sides of the Story (2020) and Twelve Furious Months (2021).